NewForester/cribtutor/README.md

 It does not use any element of C++ 11 (or later).

-The code itself is intended to be self-explanatory as to 'how'.
+The code itself is intended to be self-explanatory as to &apos;how&apos;.
-The comments attempt to explain 'what' and 'why'.
+The comments attempt to explain &apos;what&apos; and &apos;why&apos;.

 ---